Morley railway station: History

 Morley railway station was opened by the London and North Western Railway on 15 September 1848.
 Originally named Morley, it was renamed Morley Low on 30 September 1951, owing to it being far below the town, under which the Morley Tunnel passes.

 The town's other station (known as "Morley Top"), which was situated nearer to the town centre and served by trains on the Bradford-to-Ardsley line of the Great Northern Railway, was closed by British Railways on 2 January 1961.

 In 2003, plans were in place to upgrade Morley station's facilities by introducing cycle stands, CCTV, and improvements to the car park.
 As only one platform is accessible to disabled people Morley Town Council lobbied (unsuccessfully) to have the upgrade include the installation of wheelchair ramps to platform 2.
 Only the cycle stands were completed at that time.
 In January 2011, plans were laid out once again for CCTV cameras to be installed, and these were installed in the following months.

-In 2023, relocation of the station about 240ft (73m) from its current position was underway to allow for longer platforms at the resited station.